sorukumar/blog/_posts/2024-04-04-Node-Cohort-Analysis-V0.0.md

  - Q: How many new nodes sign up each month? ~300 per month
  - Q: How many we loose per month?
 Going with the definition of' not active' in the next month as loosing, the number is ~500 per month
- - Q: A follow up, how do we reconcile that all LN explore has ~15K nodes for a month for almost a year.
-If we gain ~300, and loose ~500 per month.
-The answer is a lot of them come back, you can say evetually 200 of them or 40% of them.
+ - Q: A follow up, If we gain ~300, and loose ~500 per month, how come all LN explores have been showing ~15k nodes  for almost a year.
+Should  noThe answer is a lot of them come back, you can say evetually 200 of them or 40% of them.
  - Q: How do nodes behave when they sign-up, How long they are alive before they are dead.
 Do they come alive from dead?
 Read through the points we discussed on the heatmap section.

 ## Notes and Next step